gem-library/gem/docs/docs/functions.md

 # {{page.title}}

 Here is a list of the functions currently implemented in the **GEM Library**.
-The first table shows functions which can be called without reference to a gem/sgem object (to create a high precision matrix for instance, or to adjust some library parameters).
+The first table shows static functions which can be called without reference to a gem/sgem object.
+These functions allow to create a high precision matrix or to adjust some library parameters.

 | function | full support | sparse support | remarks |